ThyW/crubwm/docs/configuration-manual.md

 keybind [list of keys] [action] [action arugments, ...]
 ```

 The line starts with the `keybind` keyword.
 It is followed by a string representing the keys which are being bound, an example might be: `<Alt><Shift>q` or `<LCtrl><cr>`.
-Notice, that some keys are passed in as inside of `<>` angled brackets.
+Notice, that some keys are passed in inside of `<>` angled brackets.
 These are the special keys.
 Following is a table of the special keys.

 | Key                  | Config representation                     |
 |-------------------   | -----------------------------------------   |